ember-learn/guides-source/guides/release/contributing/index.md

    appropriate branches.

-The idea is that new commits should be submitted as PRs to ensure they apply cleanly, and once the merge button is pressed, they will be applied
+The idea is that new commits should be submitted as PRs to ensure they apply cleanly when a PR is merged.

 ### Go/No-Go Process